inLnx/SimpleCompiler/readme.md

 # What is this
-+ It is a tool used for compiling files
++ It is a tool used for making compiling files simple

 # How to use
 1. Select one of two compilers (gcc or g++)